jdsalmonson/jdsalmonson.github.io/_posts/2025-04-04-new_door_thermo.md

   </tr>
   <tr>
     <td colspan="2" style="border: 1px solid black; text-align: center;">
       <em>Comparison of cooling data before (left) and after (right) door replacement.
 The left plot of each pair is simply the raw temperature data from each sensor.
 On the right plot of each pair, the data excluded from the fit is dashed; specifically the first 60 minutes of cooling and data after (date specific) sunrise.
 The cooling (magenta) and temperature difference (black) curves are scaled by the fit to give intuition for how good it is.
-A careful eye will notice that the cooling rate (magenta) tends to decrease slightly faster than the temperature difference (black) over the course of the night.</em>
+A careful eye will notice that the cooling rate (magenta) tends to decrease slightly faster than the temperature difference (black) over the course of the night.
+This motivates the time dependent fit.</em>
     </td>
   </tr>
 </table>